 Maps or preloaded cell phone

-I haven't carried a paper map ever since travelling with my parents, and rely on my phone to get me through unfamiliar country.
+I haven't carried a paper map for a long time, and rely on my phone to get me through unfamiliar country.
 That doesn't work if the area is remote and has poor or zero cell coverage.
 I suggest either packing a paper map or preloading maps of some sort on your phone.
 The official Google Maps app has the capability to download and cache moderate amounts of roads and place names.
-Unfortunately it can't generate directions while offline, but at least with a map you can come up with that on your own.
+Although recently Google updated it so can generate directions while offline, with a map you can come up with that on your own too.

-There are apps that can even generate offline directions, but while a couple are decent the majority don't work the way they should.
+There are other apps that can generate offline directions, but while a couple are decent the majority don't work the way they should.
 Test extensively before relying on one.

 Maps on a phone are great right up until the phone dies.
 If the motorcycle doesn't have a 12V power outlet the only option is to prepare for this in advance.
 Bring a portable USB charger or buy spare batteries for your phone model.
 It should go without saying that every single one of these should be charged before departing, and at every opportunity thereafter.